In-person commencement ceremonies for all 2020 graduates—spring, summer, and fall—are planned for November 19–22.

 All ceremonies are open to graduates of every college, including those receiving undergraduate and graduate degrees.
 Spring and summer graduates also have the option of participating in May 2021 ceremonies.

-Spring and summer graduates must complete this form to register to attend commencement.
+Spring and summer graduates must register to attend commencement.
 Registration will remain open through October 21.
 Students will indicate on the form whether they wish to participate in a November 2020 or May 2021 ceremony.
 Those who choose a November ceremony will rank their top three ceremony preferences.

 We will make every effort to honor graduates’ preferences, in order of their ranking, while maintaining the required limits per ceremony.
 If more than 200 graduates select a ceremony, assignments will be made randomly from that group in ranked-choice preference.
 If no space is available, students will be placed on a waiting list for one of their preferred ceremonies.